infumap/infumap/DEVELOPER.md

 ./build.sh
 ```

+### Additional Information

-This will generate the various client side artifacts as well as Rust code for route handlers to serve them (using the `web/generate_dist_handlers.py` script) before building the server executable: `./infumap/target/release/infumap`.
+The `build.sh` script generates the various client side artifacts as well as Rust code for route handlers to serve them (using the `web/generate_dist_handlers.py` script) before building the server executable `./infumap/target/release/infumap`.
 This executable is fully self contained - to deploy Infumap, you simply need to copy this one file.

 The `build.sh` script takes an optional argument which is the rust platform target.
 See the [Platform Support](https://doc.rust-lang.org/rustc/platform-support.html) page for a discussion of the supported platorms.